 In general, the immigration lawyer cost is a one-time flat-rate legal fee for each immigration application we are hired to prepare and submit.
 Depending on what type of immigration you hire us for, this fee could vary greatly.
 Unfortunately, we can’t provide an fee estimate until we perform a consultation to learn the specific circumstances of your case.

-We charge $200 for a 45-minute in-person consultation, whereas any phone or skype consultations cost $300 for 45 minutes.
-If you chose to hire us after the consultation, we would then credit the consultation fee toward your overall legal fee should you choose to hire us within 14 days of the consultation.
+We typically charge $200 for a 45-minute consultation.
+If you chose to hire us after the consultation, then we would credit the $200 consultation fee toward your overall legal fee should you choose to hire us within 7 days of the consultation.

 What are the ways to immigrate to the U.S.?